Auto Accident Lawsuit

 Don’t allow anyone to persuade you not to get in touch with the police.
 If you don’t, the insurance companies and the jury may wonder why you didn’t want to ask for a police investigation.
 Even if it was a small accident and you only have minor injuries, call 911.

 When they arrive at the scene, they may collect valuable evidence that can work in your favor.
 They can look at the scene of the accident, take photos, and track down witnesses.
-You can also use the police report and statements as a launching point for your car accident claim for recovery.
+You can also use the police report and statements as a launching point for your auto accident lawsuit for recovery.

 2. Not Seeking Medical Care Right After the Accident